ElektraInitiative/libelektra/doc/decisions/global_plugins.md

 ## Assumptions

-Elektra is useful with only 3 types of global plugins:
+- Elektra is useful with only 3 types of global plugins:
   - mmap
   - spec
   - notification
+- There are not too many types of global plugins, not more than 10

 ## Considered Alternatives